Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Added: Random ambient battlefield sounds at main targets
 - Added: IFA3 weapons and items for ranked mode
 - Fixed: CAS did not work in the TT version
+- Fixed: Not much enemy AI was spawned in the Sahrani CUP version because of SLA group name related changes in CUP

 3.98
 ATTENTION: The following mission.sqm files have changed: Chernarus, Winter Chernarus, Takistan and Sahrani